noy-sternlicht/Debatable-Intelligence/README.md

 ## LLM on Trial: Benchmarking LLM-as-a-Judge via Argumentation

 As LLM judges grow in popularity, evaluating their performance on cognitively challenging tasks becomes crucial.
 We propose using debate speech evaluation as a new benchmarking task for LLM judges.
-To support this, we present a unique dataset of 631 debate speeches with careful annotations from multiple human raters.
+To support this, we leverage a unique dataset of 631 debate speeches, carefully rated by multiple human annotators.
 Through this dataset, we examine how well current state-of-the-art models perform on this complex task.
 <p align="center">
   <img src="fig_1.svg" alt="Centered Image" width="400" />